KDE/documentation-docs-kdenlive-org/glossary/glossary_built-in.rst

    MELT
    melt
       Melt was developed as a test tool for the MLT framework.
 If you will, Kdenlive is a front-end for melt writing :file:`.mlt` XML files that code the edit points and transitions.
 It then calls melt to render the video.
-See :ref:`faq`.
+See :ref:`troubleshooting-faq`.

    Mixes
       See :term:`Same-track Transition`